Bhargavi84/Explore-Ireland-MS2/README.md

 * Change of colour and transition effects on hovering over Social Icons have been tested and working as intended.
 * Click on each Social icon all the links are functioning as intended and opens in new tab.

-## Testing
+## Testing cont...
 ___
  This website has been tested by sharing it with family members and friends.
 The Feedback of the website was Simple and yet very informative and user-interactive easily conveys the purpose of the website.
 This Website has been loaded  in the multiple devices at the same time and without any errors / issues the website has been loaded.
-The card and carousel images were slightly resized and compressed to improve the loading speed of the website.
+The padding of the card section and card images was changed multiple times to improve the loading speed of the website.
  * The below snapshot is an observation / feedback from one of the friends.
 This will be featured and implemented in future milestone projects.
  ![plot](assets/images/feedback.jpg)